 Salted Caramel Cream Cold Brew: A Sweet-And-Salty Delight!

 Are you a fan of the sweet-and-salty combination?
-I can’t get enough of it, with the contrasting flavours stimulating my palate.
+I can’t get enough of it, with the contrasting flavors stimulating my palate.
 It’s why I can’t keep chocolate-covered pretzels in the house.
 And it’s why I’ve been spending too much money on Starbucks Salted Caramel Cream Cold Brew.

 I’d much rather give my money to a local roaster for great coffee beans than a corporate coffee chain, so I created a homemade version.
 I hope you enjoy this easy Salted Caramel Cream Cold Brew recipe as much as I do!